Welcome! This blog contains my thoughts on culture, technology and learning.

 I wrote this post to reflect on how stress was affecting me and how I learned to be more carefree and enjoy life.
 I hope that others will draw upon my experiences and learn not to worry so much.

 Do you want to be an open source software developer?
 To send pull requests and solve issues or review code on GitHub?
 Are you looking to add some practical experience to your CV while writing code for the benefit of all?
 Then I can help you get started.
 And the best part about open source development is the community you become a part of.

 This article describes how to choose the projects you contribute to, how to start contributing and how to become an active developer.

 日本語はすごい！This blog post describes the freely-available resources I consider to be the most helpful when learning Japanese.
 Each site comes with a description, detailing how long should you stick with it and when it’s the time to move to the next one.

 Daniel presented a short bit of his life story: how he started as a programmer in Romania, the path to becoming a programmer for Microsoft, and how he came up with the idea for his startup.
 While I will not bore you with the details of his talk (you can find a full recording here), there is one key idea which sticked with me: how important it is to be humble.

 Feel like you’re falling behind your daily schedule?
-Do you wish you had more hours in a day to have time to do what you like?
-In truth, each of us gets (more or less) the same amount of time to spend on Earth; it’s within our power to organize our life and try to spend as much of this time as we can doing something we care about.
+Do you wish you had more hours in a day?
+Each of us gets (more or less) the same amount of time to live; it’s within our power to organize our priorities and spend as much time as possible doing what matters.

 subscribe via RSS